waritpongkum/waritpongkum/README.md

 - ✉️ Email: [waritpongkum@gmail.com](mailto:waritpongkum@gmail.com)

 ### 🎉 Fun Fact
-When I'm not coding, I like to check out new tech trends, play video games, or try out new recipes!
+When I'm not coding, I like to play video games, play guitar or do some exercises! 💪

 ---